 25.7.8.2.3 Each Developer requesting CRIS will request that a certain number of MW be evaluated for deliverability, such MW not to exceed the maximum levels set forth in Section 25.8.1 of this Attachment S. The MW requested by a Developer will represent Installed Capacity, and will be derated for the deliverability analysis.
 At the conclusion of the analysis, the ISO will reconvert only the deliverable MW and report them in terms of MW of Installed Capacity using the same derating factor utilized at the beginning of the deliverability analysis.

 A derated generator capacity incorporating availability is used.
 This derated generator capacity is based on the unforced capacity or “UCAP” or Net UCAP, as applicable, of each resource and can be referred to as the UCAP Deration Factor (“UCDF”).
 The UCDF used is the average from historic ICAP to UCAP translations on a Capacity Region basis, as determined in accordance with ISO Procedures.
-This is the average EFORd, which will be used for all non intermittent ICAP providers.
+For Class Years prior to and including Class Year 2017, this is the average EFORd, which will be used for all non intermittent ICAP providers.
 The UCDF for intermittent resources will be calculated based on their resource type in accordance with ISO Procedures.
+For Class Years commencing after the completion of Class Year 2017, the UCDF used is the average EFORd, which will be used for all ICAP providers that are not Intermittent Power Resources (resources that are not Intermittent Power Resources include Energy Storage Resources).
+The UCDF for Intermittent Power Resources will be calculated based on their resource type in accordance with ISO Procedures.

 The UCDF factor for proposed projects will be applied to the requested CRIS level.
 For facilities modeled in the ATBA, the UCDF will be applied to their CRIS level.

 The CRIS for each facility, regardless of outage state, will be modeled in Deliverability Studies for the Class Year unless that CRIS will expire prior to the scheduled completion of the applicable Class Year study or the CRIS is associated with a Retired facility that cannot transfer such rights prior to CRIS expiration.